alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-arms-military-or-dual-use-goods-and-services.markdown

 ## Your licence responsibilities

+You'll get an electornic copy of your licence through the SPIRE system.

 You must include a copy of the licence with the shipping paperwork.
 If you’re posting the goods, you must include a copy of the licence in a separate envelope, attached to the package.

 You are responsible for making sure that your export licence is still valid when you export the goods.